wctej89/DBC-Follow-Party/README.md

 1. gem install octokit
 2. run script in terminal

-I used github links that students have on Socrates
+I just used jquery to get each student's show page url, then used mechanize to go into each show page and scrape the student's github username.

+Octokit does the rest!